JohnLCaron/rlauxe/README.md

 (Margins are  traditionally calculated as the difference in votes divided by the number of valid votes.
 Diluted refers to the fact that the denominator is the number of ballot cards, which is greater than or equal to the number of valid votes.)
+* If overstatement error is always zero (no errors in CRV), the assort value is 1 / (2.0 - margin/this.assorter.upperBound())

 ### Missing Ballots (aka phantoms-to-evil zombies))